 The set of leaders $\mathcal{P}D \subset \mathcal{P}$ selection procedure operates as follows.
-A set P_C of leader candidates is processed.
+A set P_C of leader candidates is iteratively processed.
 At first, all processes are candidates.
-All processes whose distance D neighborhood induce a subgraph with an independent set no more than 3 are found.
-The process p_i with lexicographically smallest coordinates, i.e. the process in the bottom left corner, is selected into the leader set \mathcal{P}D .
+All processes whose distance D neighborhood induces a subgraph with an independent set no more than 3 are found.
+Among those, the process p_i with lexicographically smallest coordinates, i.e. the process in the bottom left corner, is added to the leader set \mathcal{P}D .
 Then, all processes in $Nb(p_i, D)$ are removed from the leader candidate set \mathcal{P}C .
 This procedure repeats until \mathcal{P}C is exhausted.

-The second part of BASIC relies on the classic consensus algorithm of Pease et al. [17].
+The second part of BASIC relies on the classic consensus algorithm of Pease et al. [23].
 We denote this algorithm as PSL.
-The input of PSL is the set of 3f+1 processes such that at most f of them are faulty as well as the input 1 or 0 for each process.
-As output, the correct processes provide the decisions value subject to the three properties of the solution to consensus.
+The input of PSL is the set of 3f + 1 processes such that at most f of them are faulty as well as the initial value 1 or 0 for each process.
+As output, the correct processes provide the decision value subject to the three properties of the solution to consensus.
 PSL requires f + 1 communication rounds.